yizhe-ang/AdaMatch-PyTorch/README.md

 # AdaMatch-PyTorch
 Unofficial PyTorch Implementation of [AdaMatch: A Unified Approach to Semi-Supervised Learning and Domain Adaptation](https://arxiv.org/abs/2106.04732), using [Dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch).

-With reference to the official implementation https://github.com/google-research/adamatch.
+With reference to the official implementation at https://github.com/google-research/adamatch.

 ## Results